 Ribbed Half Double Crochet Stitch & Dishcloth Pattern

-- Worsted weight yarn in any color of your choosing.
+- Category 4 Medium Weight Cotton Yarn in any color of your choosing.
 I used Lily Sugar ‘n Cream* in Mod Blue for this example.

 - Size I Crochet Hook*